Data-driven Control Against False Data Injection Attacks: Conclusions

 \section{Conclusions}

 This paper has investigated the stabilization problem of unknown linear systems under FDI attacks on the actuator channels using input-state data.
 A general FDI attack model was proposed by constraining the switching frequency and the attack power.
 Based on the model, the FDI-corrupted system can be modeled as a linear switched system.
 A method for minimally representing the system was developed, by combining online observations from the attacked system with offline data from the healthy system to compute a minimum-volume matrix ellipsoid by solving an SDP.
-In reminiscent of data-driven LQR, a data-based SDP was formulated and solved, from which an online data-driven controller was devised.
-Both SDPs' feasibility and exponential stability were established for the resulting data-driven control system subject to FDI attacks.
-Numerical examples were provided to illustrate the efficacy of the proposed controller.
+In reminiscent of data-driven LQR, a data-based SDP was formulated and solved, from which a data-driven controller was devised.
+Both SDPs' feasibility and exponential stability were established Numerical examples were provided to illustrate the efficacy of the proposed controller.